Guidance from government to assist local authority preparedness for exiting the European Union (EU).

 Local government is critical to delivering a successful Brexit.

 Our objective is to champion local government and help them to influence, prepare, adapt and innovate in response to Brexit and ensure a successful transition phase with minimal impact on council services and local people.
-To support this, additional funding for local government was announced on 28 January 2019.
+To support this, additional funding for local government was announced on 28 January 2019.with further funding for areas with major ports announced on 20 February.

 This page provides a set of links to current guidance to aid ongoing Brexit preparations.
 It is organised into areas of responsibility and will be updated and added to regularly.